 You can get one on your arrival in London at any of the stations.
 Alternatively, if you wish to arrange one before you arrive, visit the Visit Britain shop to pick up an Oyster Card.

 Check out this list of the world’s most beautiful flags

 Britain is a treasure trove of hidden finds, antiques and vintage items.
 Looking for a classic furniture item for your home?
 Historic artefacts?
 Novelty curio?
 Bracelet charms?
 With a wide variety and an endless selection of authentic vintage goods for you to choose from, you are almost guaranteed to find exactly what you’re looking for.

-The weekends, in particular, see markets mushrooming across London.
+The weekends, in particular, see street and flea markets mushrooming across London.
 Focus your search on the numerous marketplaces, such as Brick Lane, Camden, Greenwich, or Old Spitalfields Markets.